 You can find many details on telecenter business plans on the web.
-Ours is largely UNESCO's Telecenter Cookbook.
-In my Memo I would like to suggest a couple of points that you probably will not find mentioned in business plans.
-Those in a moment.

-Factors influencing long-term financial sustainability of telecenters are diverse.
-Telecenter sustainability is closely dependent on some of the factors I've already mentioned, like content relevance, community awareness, participation, and a well-trained staff.
-Most telecenters face the dilemma of being sustainable while providing "public goods" for poor people whom they are expected to serve.
+In our Handbook, we adopted much of the material from UNESCO's Telecenter Cookbook.
+Here we would like to suggest several ideas that you probably will not find mentioned in business plans.
+First, however, we note that factors influencing long-term financial sustainability of telecenters are diverse.
+Telecenter sustainability is closely dependent on some of the factors we have already mentioned, like content relevance, community awareness, participation, and a well-trained staff.
+Most telecenters face the dilemma of being sustainable at the same time that they are providing "public goods" for poor people whom they are expected to serve.
 Some telecenters use the income from user fees and other income services to make public goods more affordable or free.
 Are people willing to pay for the information services they can get at a telecenter?
-The evidence we have from focus groups among a range of economic and educational levels in South India suggest that people are willing to pay if they are convinced that what they get is valuable.
+Some cannot.
+However, the evidence we have from focus groups among a range of economic and educational levels in South India suggest that some people are willing to pay if they are convinced that what they get is valuable.

-Other than urban cybercafés, most telecentrers operate in a not-for-profit mode, but that does not mean not-for-income.
+Other than urban cybercafés, most telecenters operate in a not-for-profit mode but they still must obtain funding in some way.
 Typically donor agencies and governments reduce or discontinue financial support for telecenters after an initial incubation period.
-Alfonso Gumucio, a development communication expert with the Rockefeller Foundation argues that telecenters that have a mandate to contribute to a community's welfare should not be responsible for their own full financial support any more than a community library is.
-The FAO's Francisco Proenza offers a contrasting view in suggesting that telecenters should be more rigorous about adopting business models.
-Proenza says that telecenters can learn from their cousins the cybercafes - which are generally a commercial success.
+Alfonso Gumucio, a development communication expert with the Rockefeller Foundation argues that telecenters that have a mandate to contribute to a community's welfare should not be responsible for their own full financial support any more than a community library bears full responsibility for its survival.
+The FAO's Francisco Proenza offers an perspective in suggesting that telecenters should be more rigorous about adopting business models.
+Proenza says that telecenters can learn from their cousins the cybercafés - which are generally a commercial success.
 Perhaps the compromise answer is that telecenters need to have a financial plan for whatever the sources of support will be.
-Perhaps a visit to Hungary will illustrate some of what Proenza is saying.
-Telecenters need to be innovative in exploiting income-producing activities to support their operations.
-Among the telehouses in Hungary, there are more than 50 different services offered to the community.
-A major source of support for telehouses are the contracts that they obtain from government agencies, thus becoming (for a fee) extensions of government services.
+Perhaps an examination of the telecenter ("telehauz") movement in Hungary best illustrates Proenza's position.
+Telecenters there need to be innovative in exploiting income-producing opportunities to support their operations.
+Among the telecenters in Hungary, there are more than 50 different services offered to the various supporting communities.
+A major source of support for the telecenters are the contracts that they obtain from government agencies, thus becoming (for a fee) extensions of government services.

 In Australia, the Queensland Learning Centres offer training courses which are paid for by trainees' employers or by the individuals themselves.
-Businesses and industry groups pay for use of the teleconferencing facilities, and institutions in the community pay membership fees to the Centres.
-I believe we need to explore more the idea of individual memberships.
-Perhaps we also need to be more aggressive in exploring alliances with eCommerce.
-And, our friend Scott Robertson in Mexico suggests the need to get involved in remittance transfers which could help telecenters and the people who use them.
+Businesses and industry groups pay for use of telecenters as teleconferencing facilities, and institutions in the community pay membership fees to the Centres.
+Telecenters elsewhere may find it valuable to explore the idea of individual memberships and alliances with eCommerce initiatives.
+And, Scott Robertson in Mexico suggests the need for telecenters to get involved in remittance transfers that could help telecenters and the people who use remittance transfers to move money from country to country.

-When I say "business plan" in this Memo most of us think first of money and financing.
-Let me suggest that there are two important aspects of a business plan that need to be considered in Telecenter Planning.
-In a variety of places, I have mentioned issues that relate to a telecenter being demand driven.
-So identifying demand and meeting demand are essential to a business approach.
+When we say "business plan" most of us think first of money and financing.
+We suggest that there are two important aspects of a business plan that need to be considered in telecenter planning.
+First, In a variety of places in this document we have mentioned issues that relate to a telecenter being demand driven.
+Essential to a business approach to telecenter sustainability is the need to identify demand and to take steps to meet the demand - some of which may be economically rewarding.